prophesee-ai/prophesee_ros_wrapper/README.md

   ```

 ## Contact
 The code is open to contributions, so do not hesitate to ask questions, propose pull requests or create bug reports.
+In case of any issue, please add it here on github.
-For any information contact us [here](https://www.prophesee.ai/contact-us/)
+For any other information contact us [here](https://www.prophesee.ai/contact-us/)